bhargavdevelopers/oyelabs_assigment/README.md

       },
       ]]--

+4. Create a new object which have all the properties of object person and student const person = {
+    id : 2 ,
+    gender : 'mail'
+    };
+    const student = {
+    name : "ravi" ,
+    email :"ravi11@yopmail.com"
+    };

 5. Make a promisifed function for the functioan having callback below , after the function is promisifed then call the function like you call a promise --[const request = require('request');